oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/iLiT-Sample-for-Tensorflow/README.md

 ### Running in Devcloud

 If running a sample in the Intel DevCloud, please follow the below steps to build the python environment.
-Also remember that you must specify the compute node (CPU) as well whether to run in batch or interactive mode.
-For more information see the [Intel(R) oneAPI AI Analytics Toolkit Get Started Guide] https://devcloud.intel.com/oneapi/get-started/analytics-toolkit/)
+Also, remember that you must specify the compute node (CPU) as well as whether to run in batch or interactive mode.
+For more information, see the [Intel(R) oneAPI AI Analytics Toolkit Get Started Guide] https://devcloud.intel.com/oneapi/get-started/analytics-toolkit/)

 ### Running in Local Server

-Please make sure the local server is installed with Ubuntu 18.04 and following software as below guide.
+Please make sure the local server is installed with Ubuntu 18.04 and the following software as below guide.

 For hardware, it's recommended to choose the Second Generation Intel(R) Xeon(R) Scalable Processors and newer Xeon(R).
-It will speed up the quantized model specially.
+It will speed up the quantized model significantly.

 ## Prepare Software Environment

 ### oneAPI

-For devcloud user, it is already installed.
+For the devcloud user, it is already installed.
 Please skip it.

-Please install Intel(R) AI Analytics Toolkit by refer to [Intel(R) AI Analytics Toolkit Powered by oneAPI]( https://software.intel.com/content/www/us/en/develop/articles/installation-guide-for-intel-oneapi-toolkits.html).
+Please install Intel(R) AI Analytics Toolkit by referring to [Intel(R) AI Analytics Toolkit Powered by oneAPI]( https://software.intel.com/content/www/us/en/develop/articles/installation-guide-for-intel-oneapi-toolkits.html).

-Intel(R) Optimizition of Tensorflow* are included in Intel(R) AI Analytics Toolkit.
-So, no need to install them seperately.
+Intel(R) Optimization of Tensorflow* are included in Intel(R) AI Analytics Toolkit.
+So, no need to install them separately.

 This sample depends on **Tensorflow* 2.2**.

 ### Activate Intel(R) AI Analytics Toolkit

-Please change the oneAPI installed path in following cmd, according to your installation.
+Please change the oneAPI installed path in the following cmd, according to your installation.

 In this case, we use "/opt/intel/oneapi" as exapmle.